Life Insurance Claims Statistics – All the facts and figures

 A 2016 report by ASIC into claims handling in the life insurance industry (summarised in the infographic below) examined some of the reasons why claims decisions have been disputed in the past and the areas they would be focussing on with insurers to deliver better outcomes in the future.

-A later ASIC review of the way insurers handle income protection claims released in 2022 found that there was still room for improvement.
+A later 2022 ASIC review of the way insurers handle income protection claims found that there was still room for improvement.

-APRA/ASIC have been collecting detailed claims data over the last 6 years – 2018 to 2023.
+APRA/ASIC have been collecting detailed claims data over the last 7 years – for the period 2018 to 2024.

-Over this time claims acceptance rates for Life, Trauma and Income Protection policies have been relatively steady.
+Over this time claims acceptance rates for Life and Income Protection policies have been relatively steady.

-Unfortunately, over the last 6 years there has been an increase in claims disputes in all product categories.
+Over the last 7 years there has been an increase in claims disputes across all product categories.

-However APRA has noted a sharp increase in income protection claims dispute rates from 2021 that appears to be related to the repricing activities of insurers to address product sustainability issues.
-In 2023 this trend continued.
+APRA noted a sharp increase in income protection claims dispute rates from 2021 related to the repricing activities of insurers to address product sustainability issues.

 How have individual life insurance companies performed in paying claims?